Roroshi7/Portfolio/README.md

 ## TL;DR

 You can fork this repo to customize and make changes of your own.
-If you do, please consider giving proper credit by linking back to [RoshanShiroorkar](https://github.com/roshanshiroorkar/portfolio).
-Thanks!
+This project is originally based on [Soumyajit4419's Portfolio](https://github.com/soumyajit4419/Portfolio).
+Please give proper credit to [Soumyajit4419](https://github.com/soumyajit4419) if you use or modify this work.

 ## Built With